Nexis-Network/homepage/content/docs/connect/connect-securely.md

 updatedOn: '2023-10-19T23:10:12.815Z'
 ---

-Exzo Network requires that all connections use SSL/TLS encryption to ensure that data sent over the Internet cannot be viewed or manipulated by third parties.
-Exzo Network rejects connections that do not use SSL/TLS, behaving in the same way as standalone Postgres with only `hostssl` records in a `pg_hba.conf` configuration file.
+Nexis Network requires that all connections use SSL/TLS encryption to ensure that data sent over the Internet cannot be viewed or manipulated by third parties.
+Nexis Network rejects connections that do not use SSL/TLS, behaving in the same way as standalone Postgres with only `hostssl` records in a `pg_hba.conf` configuration file.

 However, there are different levels of protection when using SSL/TLS encryption, which you can configure by appending an `sslmode` parameter to your connection string.

 ## Connection modes

-When connecting to Exzo Network or any Postgres database, the `sslmode` parameter setting determines the security of the connection.
-You can append the `sslmode` parameter to your Exzo Network connection string as shown:
+When connecting to Nexis Network or any Postgres database, the `sslmode` parameter setting determines the security of the connection.
+You can append the `sslmode` parameter to your Nexis Network connection string as shown:

 <CodeBlock shouldWrap>